Premier League Save of the Season

-Jordan Pickford is the first player to have won the award.
+Jordan Pickford was the first player to have won the award, and the only player to win the award twice.

 The Premier League Save of the Season is an annual English football award, presented to the goalkeeper deemed to have made the best save in the preceding Premier League season.
 For sponsorship purposes, it was called the Castrol Save of the Season from its inception during the 2021–22 season until the 2023–24 season.

 In 2022, the Premier League Save of the Season was first awarded, with Jordan Pickford of Everton its inaugural recipient.
-The current holder of the award is Aston Villa's Emiliano Martínez.
+Pickford is also the current holder of the award, winning it for a second time in 2026.